polterguy/ingen/README.md

 Below is the specification we were given, which is basically to implement a better datasystem for a Jurassic park kind of theme park, where security was key.

+### It was for fun ;)

+Although I must confess I am highly competetive of nature, this was something we did for **fun** - And I think FascinatedBox was a good sport to join in, and I believe we both had a lot of fun!

 ## Specification

 Introduction